Understanding and Estimating the Execution Time of Quantum Circuits: Introduction

 \end{itemize}

 We share our replication package for future work to replicate or extend our work\footnote{https://github.com/mooselab/Quantum-Execution-Time-Prediction}.

 \textbf{Paper organization.} Section~\ref{sec:related-work} discussed prior work related to our study.
 Section~\ref{sec:background} introduces the background knowledge of quantum computing, including quantum circuits, compilation, and execution.
 Section~\ref{sec:data-preparation} describes the data collection and preparation process.
 Section~\ref{sec:model} presents our model construction and the evaluation methods.
 Section~\ref{sec:result} presents and discusses our results for answering the research questions.
+Section~\ref{sec:discussion} gives a further discussion of our experiment.
 Section~\ref{sec:threats-to-validity} discusses the limitations of our study.
 Finally, Section~\ref{sec:conclusion} concludes our study and suggests directions for future research.